House Democrats reveal secret plan to force vote on debt limit hike

 The news of the Democrats’ surprise strategy was first reported by The New York Times.

-The discharge petition — an obscure mechanism empowering 218 lawmakers to pass bills the Speaker refuses to consider — is almost never successful, because it requires members of the ruling party to defy their own leadership.
+The discharge petition — an obscure mechanism empowering 218 lawmakers to pass bills the Speaker refuses to consider — is almost never successful because it requires members of the ruling party to defy their leadership.

-“They’re not going to get any Republicans,” Rep. Scott Perry (R-Pa.), the head of the far-right Freedom Caucus, said Tuesday in a phone interview.
+“They’re not going to get any Republicans,” said Rep. Scott Perry (R-Pa.), the head of the far-right Freedom Caucus, said in a Tuesday phone interview.
 “We already passed our bill.”

+Perry also accused Democratic leaders of stifling the wishes of moderate Democrats who privately want Biden to negotiate deficit-reduction strategies with GOP leaders.

+“You don’t establish a lot of trust or a bipartisan framework by trying to threaten your way out of the situation you’ve created for yourself,” he said.

+But on Tuesday, shortly after Jeffries revealed the long-shot Democratic plan, moderate Rep. Don Bacon (R-Neb.) expressed opposition.
+The Nebraska Republican is a member of the Problem Solvers Caucus, which endorsed a bipartisan debt ceiling framework last month that would suspend the debt limit through the end of the year and establish an outside commission to decrease deficit spending.

+“We have a system of government that requires negotiations.
+Jeffries’ my way or the highway fails America, especially in divided government.
+We need grownups to come to the table and govern,” Bacon told The Hill in a text message.

-The timing is crucial, since the obscure rules governing a discharge petition require that the underlying legislation must sit in committee for at least 30 legislative days before it can be brought to the floor.
-DeSaulnier’s bill, which was introduced on Jan.
+The timing is crucial because the obscure rules governing a discharge petition require the underlying legislation to sit in committee for at least 30 legislative days before it can be brought to the floor.
+DeSaulnier’s bill, which was introduced Jan.
 30, has already met that threshold.

 “This was Democrats sort of having the foresight and preparation to anticipate that we might need a break-the-glass strategy here in case of emergency, and so that’s why we introduced that underlying bill,” a senior Democratic aide told The Hill.